sharpienotes/Total_Field_Inversion/Basic_Principle_TFI.md

 - enable QSM reconstruction within single step
 - always come with erosion of the ROI
     - depends on width of kernel how much
+- background susceptibility disappears after application of Laplacian

+### Methods:
+- gives details on how to simulate, acquire etc